f-charton/f-charton.github.io/roots.md

 ### Sorted and unsorted roots

-In the basic train sets, the root in the output are sorted in decreasing order.
-To each input polynomial corresponds a unique output, that is presented at training.
-What if the roots were not sorted?
-Then, for a degree $n$ polynomial, there would be $n!$ possible sequences of roots, and the model would be trained on one (selected randomly).
-Intuitively, I would have thought that sorting the roots helped the model, and that the unsorted task would be much harder.
+In the basic train sets, the root in the output are sorted in decreasing order: to each input polynomial corresponds the unique output that is presented at training.
+If the roots were not sorted, there would be $n!$ possible outputs for a degree $n$ polynomial, and the model would be trained on one, selected randomly.
+Intuitively, this should lead to a much harder task.

-Table 4 compares max-err accuracy (our "hardest" metric) for different degrees, on three different datasets, for models trained from sorted and unsorted roots.
+Table 4 compares max-err accuracy (our "hardest" metric) on three different datasets, for models trained from sorted and unsorted roots.
 The evaluation procedure does not change: predicted roots are sorted before relative errors are computed.
-For small degrees (3 and 4), root order has no impact on accuracy.
-For larger degrees, sorting the roots brings a small gain in accuracy.
+On the unsorted samples, the training loss is much higher, but sorting makes little difference in accuracy.
+In fact, for small degrees (3 and 4), root order has no impact on accuracy.
+For larger degrees, accuracy is improved by sorting the roots, but models trained on unsorted roots still perform pretty well (for instance, their min-err and n-roots accuracy is unchanged).

-This result is slighty counter-intuitive: when training on unsorted roots, the model sees one out of $n$ possible permutations of the $n$ roots.
-This results in a higher cross-entropy loss, and should make the training much harder.

-This confirms an observation from [our paper on recurrences](https://arxiv.org/abs/2201.04600): training the model on simplified expressions (i.e. $2x+1$ vs $x+2+x-1$) made no difference in accuracy.
+This confirms an observation from [our paper on recurrences](https://arxiv.org/abs/2201.04600): training the model on simplified or unsimplified expressions (e.g. $2x+1$ vs $x+2+x-1$) made no difference in accuracy.

-The discussion on the importance of simplification has been ongoing since my first paper ([on integration](https://arxiv.org/abs/1912.01412)).
-In a review, [Ernest Davis commented](https://arxiv.org/abs/1912.05752) that working from simplified functions made the problem easier ("No integration without simplification!"), and I considered that a fair point.
+The debate on the importance of simplification has been ongoing since my first paper ([on integration](https://arxiv.org/abs/1912.01412)).
+In a review, [Ernest Davis commented](https://arxiv.org/abs/1912.05752) that working from simplified functions made the problem easier ("No integration without simplification!").
+Back then, I considered this a fair point.
 The results from the paper on recurrences, which suggested that simplification was orthogonal to the problem we were solving (and therefore had no bearing on it), came as a surprise.
 This result on sorting roots seems to confirm it (or, at least, go in the same direction).

 **Table 4 - Sorted and unsorted roots, max-err accuracy**